IN THIS LIST

 S&P Dow Jones Indices

-Volatility-controlled indices (VCIs) are widely used crediting options within fixed index annuities and indexed universal life insurance policies.
+Volatility-controlled indices (VCIs) are widely used crediting options within index-linked annuities and life insurance products.
 However, the nomenclature sounds more complex than what the indices aim to achieve.

 What Is a Volatility-Controlled Index?

-A VCI is one that is designed to manage to a target volatility level.
+A VCI is one that is designed to manage to a target volatility level, typically measured by the realized volatility of the underlying index.

 The most common components of a VCI are an equity component and a theoretical cash component.
 While equity indices seem to be the most frequently used indices in the insurance industry, multi-asset indices, such as the S&P MARC 5% Index, have also increased in usage in recent years.